ildefons/motokolearn/README.md

 ### Why on-chain training and inference of machine learning models is interesting?​

-- Service implemented using these models can inherit security and verification capabilities from the underlying protocol ​
+- Web3 services using these on-chain trained models can inherit security and verification capabilities from the underlying Internet Computer protocol ​

-- Overall dapp architecture can be simplified (eliminate dependency from external web2 providers, and/or using pre-compiled WASM modules of pre-trained models)
+- Overall dapp architecture can be simplified by eeliminate dependencies with external web2 providers and/or avoid using pre-compiled WASM modules of pre-trained machine learning models

 ### Why do we care about small to mid-sized data problems not requiring a GPU?​